ionic-team/ionic-app-scripts/README.md

 - Copying `src` static assets to `www`
 - Watching source files for live-reloading

 Just the bullet list above is a little overwhelming, and each task requires quite a bit of development time just to get started.
-Ionic App Script's goal is to make it easier to complete common tasks so developers can focus on building their app, rather than building build scripts.
+Ionic App Script's intention is to make it easier to complete common tasks so developers can focus on building their app, rather than building build scripts.
+Note that the Ionic Framework's source is made up of modules and can be packaged by any bundler or build process.
+However, this project's goal is provide simple scripts to make building Ionic apps easier, while also allowing developers to further configure their build process.

 ### NPM Scripts